-- Liliana Ariton ADIT and William Graham CTA led a session on the emergence of plastic taxes in Europe. - Corporate tax specialists around the world joined ADIT holder Lubna Khatri as she explored recent and ongoing transfer pricing controversies. - Argyro Myzithra ADIT considered the implications of environmental, social and corporate governance for multinationals' transfer pricing policies in an era of increasing environmental and social awareness. - Those interested in the UK's crossborder tax regime were able to hear from Luda Beanland CTA ADIT and Dmitry Zapol ADIT, as they discussed the double residency provisions from the perspectives of both individual and corporate taxpayers.
+- Liliana Ariton ADIT and William Graham CTA led a session on the emergence of plastic taxes in Europe. - Corporate tax specialists around the world joined ADIT holder Lubna Khatri as she explored recent and ongoing transfer pricing controversies. - Argyro Myzithra ADIT considered the implications of environmental, social and corporate governance for multinationals' transfer pricing policies in an era of increasing environmental and social awareness among businesses. - Those with an interest in the UK's cross-border tax regime were able to hear from Luda Beanland CTA ADIT and Dmitry Zapol ADIT, as they discussed the double residency provisions from the perspectives of both individual and corporate taxpayers.